DataDog/documentation/content/en/partners/data-intake.md

 There are three main categories of integrations:
 - Cloud service integrations
-- The Datadog Agent & Agent-based Integrations
+- The Datadog Agent & Agent-based integrations
-- APIs / Library Integrations & Custom Checks
+- APIs / library integrations & custom checks

 For more information on the different types of integrations, see [Introduction to Integrations][1].